-Institute for Social Work and Social Policy
+Institute of Social Work and Social Policy

 The Institute of Social Work and Social Policy at the Faculty of Philosophy, within the Ss.
 Cyril and Methodius University in Skopje was first founded in 1957 as a secondary school which marked the start of the education of social workers.
 In 1960, the secondary school grew into a College of Social Workers, with a two-year program and a curriculum consisting of 19 courses.
 Once the self-government agreement was passed on June 21, 1984, whereby the College of Social Workers joined the Faculty of Philosophy in Skopje, the Institute of Social Work and Social Policy commenced with its activities, enrolling its first generation of students in the academic year 1988/89, in the four-year undergraduate program.